 This smoked salmon-dip can be whipped together literally in five minutes or less.
 Just toss the ingredients into a bowl and blend the mixture until it reaches the consistency you enjoy; add more olive oil if you like.

 Do not add any extra salt; there is plenty in the feta cheese.

 It must be acknowledged that we should limit smoked foods at our tables, and it is frankly difficult to obtain salmon with any confidence that is not from a fish-farm.

-New potatoes, freshly dug from the ground have a much smaller effect on blood glucose.
+New potatoes, freshly dug from the ground have a much smaller effect on blood-glucose; and taste so much better.

 One cup of braised new potatoes contains a massive 35-percent of the RDA.